 Which pickups will rival the Mitsubishi Triton PHEV?

-The Mitsubishi Triton PHEV will go up against co-developed products Alaskan & Navara, aside from the Hilux & Ranger.
+The Mitsubishi Triton PHEV will go up against co-developed products Alaskan & Navara, aside from the Hilux, D-Max & Ranger.

 What will be the price of the Mitsubishi Triton PHEV?